-Intel® Advisor provides two design tools to help ensure your Fortran, C and C++ native/managed applications realize full performance potential on modern processors, such as Intel® Xeon® and Intel® Xeon Phi™ processors.
+Intel® Advisor provides design tools to help ensure your Fortran, C and C++ native/managed applications realize full performance potential on modern processors: Vectorization Advisor, Roofline analysis, Threading Advisor, Offload Advisor, and Flow Graph Analyzer.

 One of the key Vectorization Advisor features is GUI-embedded advice on how to fix vectorization issues specific to your code.
 This page augments that GUI-embedded advice with links to web-based vectorization resources.